-The wrong pair of underwear can really ruin your day, whether they are boxers, briefs, or trunks.
-We’ve all felt a high-riding pair, or the sweaty-inducing fit.
-Wearing undies that aren’t right can be a major distraction.
-Though it might not be first on your list of priorities, finding the perfect underwear for you can make a real difference in your daily routine.
-It can even help you keep everything down there healthy, clean, and comfortable.
+There’s an eternal battle between boxers, briefs, and trunks.
+A good fit is a must, and you want to avoid a high-riding pair, or the sweat-inducing fit.
+The right pair of undies can even help you keep everything down there healthy, clean, and comfortable.
+A bad fit never goes away, but finding the perfect underwear can majorly improve your day.
 There’s more to the underwear debate than just boxer briefs vs boxers.
 With all the styles, designs, and fabrics to choose from, knowing what’s right for you isn’t as simple as it used to be.

 Boxers vs Boxer Briefs vs Trunks